-- A. Any Final Plat shall conform in all respects to the approved Sketch Plan for a development of minor or moderate impact or the approved Preliminary Plan for a development of major impact. - B. Any Final Plat shall incorporate all modifications and special conditions previously specified by the Planning Commission and Board as necessary to comply with the subdivision policies, standards and guidelines of this Code and all applicable laws, rules and regulations. - C. Any changes between the previously approved plan and the submitted final plat shall be identified in a statement provided by the applicant.
-If the Board determines that such changes are substantial in nature, they shall refer the application back to the Planning Commission for further review. - 5404.3 Required Accompanying Data.
+- A. Any Final Plat shall conform in all respects to the approved Sketch Plan for a development of minor or moderate impact or the approved Preliminary Plan for a development of major impact. - B. Any Final Plat shall incorporate all modifications and special conditions previously specified by the Planning Commission and Board as necessary to comply with the subdivision policies, standards and guidelines of this Code and all applicable laws, rules and regulations.

+C. Any changes between the previously approved plan and the submitted final plat shall be identified in a statement provided by the applicant.
+If the Board determines that such changes are substantial in nature, they shall refer the application back to the Planning Commission for further review.

+5404.3 Required Accompanying Data.
 All written submittals included with the Final Plat shall be approved according to the impact level submittal and review requirements of the development.
-These will include, as applicable: - A. Application - B. Zoning certification
+These will include, as applicable:

+- A. Application

+- B. Zoning certification

-- C. Development Figure: presketch, sketch, preliminary
+- C. Development plan: presketch, sketch, preliminary

 - D. Map: presketch, sketch, preliminary

 - E. Waiver/Mitigation plan

 - F. High Impact permit

 - G. Water plan

 - H. Sewage and waste management plan

 - I. Fire Protection plan

 - J. Access permits: County or state

 - K. Geologic Investigation: soils and natural hazards

+- L. Drainage plan

-- L. Noxious weed plan
+- M. Noxious weed plan

-- M. Compliance with major street plan within 3 miles of a municipality
+- N. Compliance with major street plan within 3 miles of a municipality

-- N. Statement of ownership
+- O. Statement of ownership

-- O. Covenants
+- P. Covenants

-- P. Estimated costs
+- Q. Estimated costs

+- R. Proof of taxes paid.

-- Q. Solid and Hazardous wastes for Commercial and Industrial developments
+- S. Solid and Hazardous wastes for Commercial or industrial developments

-- R. Road inspection and final approval
+- T. Road inspection and final approval

-- S. Bond for improvements, as required in an form and amount satisfactory to the County, and
+- U. Bond for improvements, as required in a form and amount satisfactory to the County, and

-- T. Any plat notes and covenants specified during review process.
+- V. Any plat notes and covenants specified during review process.